Skip to content

 POD003 Failed Pods Pods in failed state.
 High 3

-POD004 Pending Pods Pods stuck in pending.
-Usually resource-related.
+POD004 Pending Pods Pods stuck Pending—often resource/scheduling issues.
 Medium 2

-POD006 Leftover Debug Pods Debug containers not cleaned up.
-Wastes resources.
+POD006 Leftover Debug Pods Debug pods not cleaned up.
 Medium 2

 POD007 Images Using latest Tag Risk of inconsistent deployments due to floating tags.
 Low 1